keyoke-code/bd_blog/content/post/stayins-safu-3.md

 You should care because it can tell you a number of things, and help you to evaluate what's happened to the token since launch.
 This is a little but more involved than some of our other tips, but it's worth learning.

 It's important to know the value of the liquidity pool at launch.
 A lot of tokens are loading very low values of initial liquidity.
 Why this matters is best expressed with two examples.

+Token A and Token B both have a total supply of 100M.
+They both added 95M tokens to the liquidity pool on launch, and they both paired with BUSD.

+Token A paired their tokens with 2,000 BUSD.
+Token B paired with 40,000 BUSD.

+Token A has a starting unit price of 2,000 / 95,000,000.
+So $0.00002 per token.
+That's a total diluted MCAP of

+Token B has a starting price of 40,000 / 95,000,000.
+So $0.004 per token.

 Are you still looking at the liquidity pool?
 If not, follow the instructions on how to get here from the section above.
 Now, click Bep-20